Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Conclusion

-In the future, there are plans to extend this work to analyze various factors that cause or originate these biases.
-The evaluation corpora can also be expanded and annotated to explore bias in many other domains.
+In the future, we are considering to extend this work to analyze various factors that cause or originate these biases.
+Although it is cumbersome to procure datasets with balanced groups within a wide variety of domains, this could, in the future, help in determining various sources of biases, especially in identifying the existence of any pre-train and fine-tuning data biases.
+The evaluation corpora can also be expanded and annotated towards a benchmark corpora to explore bias in many other domains, in the context of image forensics.
+Apart from images generated by GANs, a lot of diffusion models are also recently gaining popularity for image synthesis.
+Studies in literature have reported that the images generated by GAN algorithms and diffusion models have differences in their characteristics \cite{ricker2022towards}.
+Therefore, in the future, we are considering extending this work to analyze the fairness of forensic models that can also detect images generated by the diffusion models.
 Also, there is a large scope for mitigation of these biases from the models to develop fair forensic systems that one can trust when deployed in the real world.

 \ifCLASSOPTIONcaptionsoff

 \fi